What are serverless applications?

 How are applications in the AWS Serverless Application Repository licensed?

-Applications provided by AWS are available under the MIT open source license, while applications provided by others can made available under one or more open source license(s) approved by the Open Source Initiative (OSI) organization or a commercial end-user licensing agreement.
+Applications provided by AWS are available under the MIT open source license, while applications publicly provided by others can be made available under one or more open source license(s) approved by the Open Source Initiative (OSI).
 You can find licensing details by navigating to the licensing tab of an application on the AWS website.

 Are applications in the AWS Serverless Application Repository verified by AWS?